intjelic/python-sfml/doc/sphinx/source/documentation/audio.rst

    more flexibility and better performances: indeed a :class:`sfml.audio.SoundBuffer` is a heavy resource, and any operation on it is slow (often too slow for real-time applications).
-On the other side, a :class:`sfml.audio.Sound` is a lightweight object, which can use the audio data of a sound buffer and change the way it is played without actually modifying that data.
+On the other side, an :class:`sfml.audio.Sound` is a lightweight object, which can use the audio data of a sound buffer and change the way it is played without actually modifying that data.
 Note that it is also possible to bind several :class:`sfml.audio.Sound` instances to the same